 Interestingly, the results did not change with the amount of time they were married, but did go up with the frequency of smoking.

 Passive Smoking MortalityAnother study, this one from Scotland, found that cardiorespiratory (heart and lungs) symptoms were greater in “passive smokers” than in the control group.
-Mortality in general was higher for people exposed to secondhand smoke, leading researchers to conclude that “exposure to environmental tobacco smoke cannot be regarded as a safe
+Mortality in general was higher for people exposed to secondhand smoke, leading researchers to conclude that “exposure to environmental tobacco smoke cannot be regarded as a safe involuntary habit.”

-Secondhand Smoke at Childhood Linked to CancerThis study came from the National Cancer Institute-Maryland Lung Cancer.
+Secondhand Smoke Exposure at Childhood Linked to CancerThis study came from the National Cancer Institute-Maryland Lung Cancer.
 In this study, information on secondhand smoke exposure was collected through interviews, which was then compared to lung cancer.
 The results showed that secondhand smoke during childhood was likely to increase the risk of lung cancer among people who have never smoked.

 There are certainly more studies that we could reference; just look at this broad research survey conducted by the Surgeon General in 2006.
 This article looked at 194 different studies and concluded that numerous studies have essentially arrived at the same conclusion: lung cancer is harmful for our health.
-From mild asthma to life-threatening lung cancer, the scientific community agrees that secondhand smoke should be avoided.
+From mild asthma to life-threatening lung cancer, the scientific community agrees that exposure to secondhand smoke should be avoided.

 Thirdhand Smoke: A Hidden RiskThere is another risk from smoking that affects people who never use tobacco products: thirdhand smoke.
 Thirdhand smoke is essentially the residual leftovers of tobacco smoke, and research shows that it contains many, if not all, of the same carcinogens found in visible smoke from a recent cigarette.